-A particular emphasis will be given to the role and function of the school counselor as a professional team member.
 The various roles of the school counselor will be presented within a comprehensive framework.
-Special emphasis will be given to the role of the school counselor as consultant, counselor, and coordinator.
-Onsite Intensive is required.
+Special emphasis will be given to the role of the school counselor as consultant, collaborator, and coordinator.
+An onsite intensive is required.

 CNS-520 Sexuality, Intimacy, and Gender (3)